-Former Danish immigration minister handed 60-day sentence in for separation of couples seeking asylum
+Former Danish immigration minister handed 60-day sentence for separation of couples seeking asylum

 She is unlikely to spend time behind bars, as those sentenced to serve fewer than six months in Denmark are often eligible to serve their sentences under electronic monitoring.

-Known for her hard line positions on migration, Stojberg was immigration minister from 2015 to 2019 under a government formed by a center-right bloc.
+Known for her hard-liner positions on migration — she posted a photo on Facebook in 2017 celebrating with a cake after the passage of the 50th regulation restricting immigration during her tenure — Stojberg was immigration minister from 2015 to 2019 under a government formed by a center-right bloc.

 Twenty-three couples, most of them fleeing from Syria and Iraq, were separated in 2016 without individual consideration of their case, according to Al Jazeera, under an order that Stojberg issued.

-The instruction from the ministry to separate couples in which at least one person was underage came after Danish media ran prominent coverage about “child-brides” at asylum centers.
-In declarations to the Danish Broadcast Corporation in 2016, Stojberg said the couples “had to be separated” because she could not accept “ examples of coercion” in the system, the New York Times reported.
+The instruction from the ministry to separate couples in which at least one person was underage came after Danish media outlets ran prominent coverage about “child-brides” at asylum centers.
+In declarations to the Danish Broadcasting Corporation in 2016, Stojberg said the couples “had to be separated” because she could not accept “examples of coercion” in the system, the New York Times reported.

-One of the couples who had been separated, a 26-year-old asylum seeker from Syria and a 17-year-old woman who was pregnant at the time, filed a complaint with the Danish Parliament ombudsman.
-The ombudsman ruled the Minister’s measure was illegal, according to the New York Times.
+One of the couples who had been separated, a 26-year-old man and a 17-year-old woman who was pregnant at the time, both from Syria, filed a complaint with the Danish parliamentary ombudsman, who ruled the minister’s measure was illegal, according to the New York Times.

-Stojberg told reporters she was “very surprised” by the court ruling and that she was only trying to fight against child marriage.
+Stojberg told reporters that she was “very surprised” by the court ruling and that she was only trying to fight against child marriage.
 “It’s not only me who has lost,” she said, according to Spanish broadcaster RTVE.
 “Danish values have also lost.”

+Denmark is not the only country to separate families amid the pursuit of harsh immigration policies.
+In the United States under President Donald Trump, hundreds of migrants were separated at the border, a practice that came under intense scrutiny and criticism.

 Read more: